OpenSportsLab/soccernetpro-ui/annotation_tool/README.md

 Contains the visual definitions for the application.

 * **`style.qss`**: CSS-like definitions for the default **Dark Theme**.

-> Note: The Day/Light theme stylesheet has been removed.
-The application currently ships with a single (dark) theme.

 ### 3. Controllers (`/controllers`)